 We may also enter into specific information sharing arrangements with partners such as local authorities where it would support our statutory functions.
 Any information sharing is managed in accordance with relevant privacy and data protection legislation.

 TfL also shares personal information with, (and receives information from) a number of other organisations as part of the licensing process and to ensure an individual's or vehicle's ongoing fitness to hold a licence once issued.
-Such organisations may include the police, DVLA, DVSA, Home Office, DWP, MIB, and local authorities.
-Any information sharing is managed in accordance with relevant privacy and data protection legislation.
+Such organisations may include the police, DBS, DVLA, DVSA, HMRC, Home Office, DWP, Department for Environment, Food and Rural Affairs (Defra), and educational establishments/training providers and local authorities.

 Every two years, TfL is required by law to disclose information about licensed taxi and private hire drivers to the Cabinet Office as part of the National Fraud Initiative.
 We will publish a Taxi and Private Hire Notice to inform licensees just before each of these data disclosure exercises takes place.

-- TfL may share or request other information about you and/or your vehicle with them where necessary for the inspection process.
+- TfL may share or request other information about you and/or your vehicle with them where necessary for the inspection process

-Some limited licensee information may be made available to the public where relevant legislation requires or permits it and publication is in the public interest.
+Some limited taxi and private hire information may be made available to the public where relevant legislation requires or permits it and publication is in the public interest.
 Examples include licensee names and associated badge or licence numbers, together with the status and expiry dates of those licences.
-We may also publish information about individuals who have had their licence revoked for illegal touting.
+If you have licensed a vehicle, the vehicle registration mark, licence number and expiry date may also be made available in the same way.
 TfL will never publish the home addresses of any taxi or private hire licensee online, or in a publicly available register.

-Aggregated, depersonalised data and statistics may be shared with a number of external stakeholders who have a role in supporting taxi and private hire enforcement and compliance in London.
+Aggregated or depersonalised data and statistics may be shared with a number of external stakeholders who have a role in supporting taxi and private hire enforcement and compliance in London.
 These include the City of London Police, Metropolitan Police Service and trade bodies which represent the taxi or private hire industry in London.
 Individuals cannot be identified using this data.